The Transport Finance Law Review: Belgium

 While local banks will finance equipment in inland shipping, borrowers for other means of transportation will typically rely on foreign lenders.
 The local legal profession is nevertheless available for the drafting and registration of Belgian instruments such as, inter alia, mortgage deeds, pledge on assets and revenue, and assignments.
 Both the legislation and the legal profession are notably efficient at protecting creditors' rights thanks to fast attachment procedures, procedures on the substance specifically designed for undisputed claims. and the swift recognition and enforcement of foreign judgments and other enforceable titles.

 The Belgian Act on security interests2 on movable goods providing for the registration of pledges (equivalent to mortgages) in an online registry (pledge register) creates new opportunities for the financing of aircraft and rolling stock.

 Conflict of laws

-International conventions binding Belgium supersede domestic law.3 In the absence of an applicable international convention, the Code of International Private Law (Code IPL) determines which country's law will apply.4
+International conventions binding Belgium supersede domestic law.3 In the absence of an applicable international convention, the Code of International Private Law (Code IPL) determines the applicable law and competent courts.4

 Substantive law on contracts

 Under Belgian law, contracts are, in general, governed by Articles 1101 to 1369 of the Civil Code.
-Specific provisions of the Civil Code rule a number of contracts in particular, such as:
+The Civil Code provides specific provisions on certain specific contracts, such as: